apache/tvm-rfcs/rfcs/xxxx-collage.md

             DFPatternPartitionRule(patternn)
   ```

-- "Consider this library implementation for these sub-expressions", using `DFPatterns` to
+- "Consider this library implementation for these sub-expressions", using `DFPatterns` to pick out which Relay operators
-   pick out which Relay operators are supported:
+  are supported (a new scheme):
   ```
   OnlyValidPartitionRule
     CombinePartitionRule (with default TVM combiner rules)